Floyd Rose Tremolos for Left Hand Guitars: Proprietary versions

 Status: Discontinued

-The Kahler 2710 Killer was a further development of the basic Floyd Rose double-locking design and Kahler's own licensed version of it, the Steeler.
-(See Part 2.)
-It was made in the USA.
+The Kahler 2710 Killer was a further development of the Floyd Rose double-locking design and Kahler's licensed Steeler.
+Like all Kahler systems, it was made in the USA.

-The Killer incorporated finger-locking saddles which eliminated the need to cut off the ball ends of the strings and the need to lock the saddles with tools.
-This unit had more advanced intonation adjustability over an Original Floyd Rose and string spacing could be adjusted.
+The Killer incorporated finger-locking saddles, which eliminated the need to cut off the ball ends of the strings and the need to lock the saddles with tools.
+This unit had more advanced intonation adjustability than an Original Floyd Rose, and string spacing could be adjusted.

-In 2024 Gary Kahler stated this tremolo would not be reintroduced as it was too expensive to produce.
+In 2024 Gary Kahler stated this tremolo would never be reintroduced as it was too expensive to produce.

 2720 Spyder